 Raman spectra were collected over the range 100-2000 cm-1 Raman shift using a Renishaw InVia Raman microscope (3 additive scans, and excitation produced by 514.5 nm Ar-ion or 633 nm He-Ne lasers).
 Analysis was done using a focused beam on the table facet of the gemstone unless otherwise noted.
 Photoluminescence spectra were collected in the 517-1000 nm range using a Renishaw InVia Raman microscope (single scan, and excitation produced by 514.5 nm Ar-ion laser).
 Analysis was done using a focused beam on the table facet of the gemstone unless otherwise noted, and the laser intensity was adjusted to avoid detector saturation caused by sample fluorescence.
 No optic axis diagram available.
-This gem material is optically isotropic.
+The locations of the optic axes could not be determined.

-Visible Absorption | min. path length: 10.5 mm
+Visible Absorption | min. path length: 3.8 mm